fikkiena/Ada-Project---Team-Golf/README.md

 Amarachukwu Peace Ogbonna.
 Member

-We were given an exam spreadsheet to clean, visuize and answer some questions.
+We were given an exam spreadsheet to clean, visualize and answer some questions.
-This task help us solidfy our skills in analysing and we improved in our Ms excel and research skills
+This task helped us solidfy our skills in analysing and we improved in our Ms excel and research skills

 A link to our presentation slides